Mary Mallon: Death

 Mallon spent the rest of her life in quarantine at Riverside Hospital on North Brother Island.
-Mallon was quite active until suffering a stroke in 1932; afterwards, she was confined to the hospital.
+She was quite active until 1932, when she suffered a stroke; afterwards, she was confined to the hospital.
 She never completely recovered, and half of her body remained paralyzed.
 On November 11, 1938, she died of pneumonia at age 69.
-Mallon's body was cremated, and her ashes were buried at Saint Raymond's Cemetery in the Bronx.
+Mallon's body was cremated, and her ashes were buried in Section 15, Row 19, Grave 55 (S15-R19-G55) at Saint Raymond's Cemetery in the Bronx.
 Nine people attended the funeral.

-Some sources claim that a post-mortem autopsy found evidence of live typhoid bacteria in Mallon's gallbladder.
+Some sources claim that an autopsy found evidence of live typhoid bacteria in Mallon's gallbladder.
 Soper wrote, however, that there was no autopsy, a claim cited by other researchers to assert a conspiracy to calm public opinion after her death.

 Legacy

 Aftermath

-Mallon's case became the first in which an asymptomatic carrier was discovered and forcibly isolated.
+Mallon's case became the first in which an asymptomatic carrier was discovered and isolated forcibly.
 The ethical and legal issues raised by her case are still discussed.
-Research has led to an estimate that Mallon had contaminated "at least one hundred and twenty two people, including five dead".
+Research has resulted in an estimate that Mallon had contaminated "at least one hundred and twenty two people, including five dead".
 Other sources attribute at least three deaths to contact with Mallon, but because of health officials' inability to persuade her to cooperate, the exact number is not known.
 Some have estimated that contact with her may have caused 50 fatalities.

 In a 2013 article in the Annals of Gastroenterology, the authors concluded:

 Two scholarly sources combined to provide this conclusion:

-Other healthy typhoid carriers identified in the first quarter of the 20th century include Tony Labella, an Italian immigrant, presumed to have caused over 100 cases (with five deaths); an Adirondack guide dubbed "Typhoid John", presumed to have infected 36 people (with two deaths); and Alphonse Cotils, a restaurateur and bakery owner.
+Other healthy typhoid carriers identified in the first quarter of the 20th century include Tony Labella, an Italian immigrant, presumed to have caused more than 100 cases (with five deaths); an Adirondack guide dubbed "Typhoid John", presumed to have infected 36 people (with two deaths); and Alphonse Cotils, a restaurateur and bakery owner.

-The health technology of the era did not have a completely effective solution: there were no antibiotics to fight the infection, and gallbladder removal was a dangerous, sometimes fatal operation.
+The health technology of the era did not have a completely effective solution: there were not any antibiotics to fight the infection, and gallbladder removal was a dangerous, sometimes fatal operation.
 Some modern specialists claim that typhoid bacteria can become integrated in macrophages and then reside in intestinal lymph nodes or the spleen.